jlazoff/custom-registration-form/README.md

 # Customization of Registration Form on Open Edx:

 ### Prerequisites
-Apply the following modification to lms.env.conf
+Modify Country of residence to Optional by making the following modification to lms.env.conf
 ```
-Modify Country of residence to Optional - see lms.env.conf and modify to optional  `"REGISTRATION_EXTRA_FIELDS": =>  "country": "optional",`
+"REGISTRATION_EXTRA_FIELDS": =>  "country": "optional",
 ```
 ### Installing